a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Special > Copy Disk....
 Press Solid-Apple Q. Verify that DeskTop launches.

 * Launch DeskTop.
 Special > Copy Disk.
 Copy a disk with more than 999 blocks.
 Verify thousands separators are shown in block counts.
 * Launch DeskTop.
 Special > Copy Disk....
 Copy a 32MB disk image using Quick Copy (the default mode).
-Verify that the screen is not garbled, and that the copy is successful.
+Verify that the screen is not garbled, the progress bar updates correctly, and that the copy is successful.
 * Launch DeskTop.
 Special > Copy Disk....
 Copy a 32MB disk image using Disk Copy (the other mode).
-Verify that the screen is not garbled, and that the copy is successful.
+Verify that the screen is not garbled, the progress bar updates correctly, and that the copy is successful.

 * Launch DeskTop.
 Special > Copy Disk....
 Make a device selection (using mouse or keyboard) but don't click OK.
 Open the menu (using mouse or keyboard) but dismiss it.
 Verify that source device wasn't accepted.
 * Launch DeskTop.
 Special > Copy Disk....
 Select a drive using the mouse or keyboard, but don't click OK.
 Double-click the same drive.
 Verify that it was accepted, and that a prompt for an appropriate destination drive was shown.